nazarioricardo/zario/Pods/Audiobus/README.txt

  - Added 'memberOfActiveAudiobusSession' property to ABAudiobusController which replaces 'audiobusAppRunning' property in determining whether an app should remain active in the background.
- - Fixed an issue with ABSenderPort when created with user audio unit and connected to self
+ - Fixed an issue with ABAudioSenderPort when created with user audio unit and connected to self
- - Adjusted buffering in ABSenderPortSend to allow for non-hardware buffer duration enqueue lengths
+ - Adjusted buffering in ABAudioSenderPortSend to allow for non-hardware buffer duration enqueue lengths
  - Improvements to internal buffering mechanisms
  - Addressed issue when setting a sender or filter port's audioUnit property to NULL